Global High-purity Alumina Market Size, Share, Value, and Competitive Landscape 2020

 High purity alumina (HPA) or aluminium oxide with a minimum purity of 99.99% (4N) Al2O3, is a high value speciality product with a broad range of uses.
 Characterised by a minimum purity of 99.99% (4N) Al2O3, HPA is the high-end, high-value product of the non-metallurgical alumina market.
 Due to its superior characteristics such as purity, extreme hardness and corrosion-resistance, HPA is the essential base material for artiificial sapphire substrates found in LEDs, also semiconductors, scratchproof artificial sapphire glass, and a growing range of high-performance applications.

-This report contains market size and forecasts of High-purity Alumina in Germany, including the following market information:
+This report contains market size and forecasts of High-purity Alumina in Southeast Asia, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the High-purity Alumina manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on High-purity Alumina production and consumption in Germany
+This report also analyses and evaluates the COVID-19 impact on High-purity Alumina production and consumption in Southeast Asia

 Total Market by Segment: